ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/about/download.rst

 The solution can be downloaded from the website https://www.extensiveautomation.org

 The server is available throught a ``tar.gz`` file, the following package are also integrated:
- - graphical client (in portable mode only)
+ - Test framework
+ - Scheduler
  - Adapters and libraries

 The graphical client is available in 2 modes: